Jason Adelman, MD, MS

 Dr. Lehman is the Director of the Center for Patient Safety Research where she is responsible for overall operations including grant and contract activities.
 Previously, she was the Director of Quality and Patient Safety at NewYork-Presbyterian Hospital/Columbia University overseeing Columbia Milstein, The Allen Hospital and Lawrence Hospital.
 Prior to joining NYPH, she was the Director of Clinical Communities at The Johns Hopkins’ Armstrong Institute for Patient Safety and Quality.
 She earned her DrPH in Health Policy and Management from Johns Hopkins School of Public Health and her MS in Health Policy and Administration from the Harvard School of Public Health.

 Yelstin Fernandes, BS

-Yelstin joined the Center for Patient Safety Research and Innovation in 2018 as a Programmer.
+Yelstin joined the Center for Patient Safety Research in 2018 as a Programmer.
 He is responsible for organizing, analyzing, and leveraging healthcare data in order to develop programmatic tools that support the team's ongoing research and operational duties.
 Yelstin comes from a background in biology research holding a B.S. in Microbiology from the University of Rochester.
 Additionally, he was exposed to patient care and safety as an EMT-B, and began to code as a hobby.
 He is excited to now be using data analytics to reduce medical errors.
 In his spare time Yelstin enjoys baseball, cooking, and travel.